troclaux/notes/aws.md

 - cloud computing: the delivery of computing services over the internet
   - advantages:
+    - trade fixed expense for variable expense
+    - benefit from massive economies of scale
+    - stop guessing capacity
+    - increase speed and agility
+    - stop spending money running and maintaining data centers
+    - go global in minutes
     - on demand resources can be provisioned without human interaction
     - resources are available over the network, and can be accessed by diverse client platforms
     - quickly and easily scale based on demand (stop guessing capacity)
     - measured payment for resources (pay only what you use)
-    - benefits from massive economies of scale
     - trade CAPital EXpense (CAPEX) for OPerational EXpense (OPEX)
+      - capital expense: no large upfront costs for servers, buildings, etc
+      - operational expense: only pay for what you use
     - easily access global infrastructure
 - service: a software that provides functionality and performs a task or set of tasks for your system
   - e.g. apache, nginx, postgresql, auth0